HRI-submission-1985/Dark-and-Light-triad-robot-leader/README.md

 # Dark-and-Light-triad-robot-leader

-This repository contains the code for two distinct leadership scripts designed for a robot leader in a human-robot interaction experiment.
-The scripts are programmed to exhibit two contrasting leadership styles: one reflecting dark triad traits (Machiavellianism, narcissism, and psychopathy) and the other demonstrating light triad traits (humanism, Kantianism, and faith in humanity).
+This repository contains the code and supporting materials for a research study investigating how leadership styles influence dynamics within human-robot teams.
+The project explored two contrasting leadership styles:

+- **Dark Triad** (reflecting Machiavellianism, narcissism, and psychopathy)
+- **Light Triad** (reflecting humanism, Kantianism and faith in humanity)

+The leadership styles were embodied by a robot leader during a collaborative tower-building task.

-The scripts control the robot's behavior and communication style during a collaborative tower-building task, including time reminders, motivational statements, and responses to team dynamics.
-The leadership styles aim to assess how personality traits influence participants' perceptions, task engagement, and performance.
-These scripts were a part of the experimental setup for studying human-robot team interactions and leadership effectiveness.
+The robot's leadership style was manipulated through its communication style, including time reminders, instructions, motivational statements, and responses to team dynamics.
+The study examined how contrasting leadership styles affect human-robot team interactions and leadership effectiveness.

+## 📁 Repository Contents:
+darktriad/main # Robot behavior and dialogue control script for Dark Triad leadership

+/lighttriad/main # Robot behavior and dialogue control script for Light Triad leadership

+HRI2026_Submission1985_Appendix - Copy # Annotated scripts showing how dialogue and behaviors embody Dark or Light Triad traits